 |Leaders who use this work style inspire and motivate their teams to identify needed change and be creative to guide the change to achieve the organization's vision and goals.
 Moreover, it empowers followers to develop their leadership skills and become transformational leaders in their turn (Bass & Riggio, 2006).|

 |Job satisfaction refers to the level of contentedness with their work, whether or not they are satisfied with their job.
 Job satisfaction is an important factor that influences productivity and performance (Aziri,2011)|

-The findings of the research can be employed to provide recommendations on leadership styles and skills that contribute to better satisfaction in the nursing field in Qatar.
+The research findings can be employed to provide recommendations on leadership styles and skills that contribute to better satisfaction in the nursing field in Qatar.

 Many researchers developed different theories on leadership, as each person leads differently than others.
-This helped us to classify and interpret those styles in order to be able to identify and weigh each style and its contribution to job satisfaction.
+This helped us classify and interpret those styles to identify and weigh each style and its contribution to job satisfaction.